IBM/tririga-assistant/docs/_pages/upgrading.markdown

 5. Click Submit.

-#### Step B) WAIT FOR INTEGRATION ID FROM IBM
+### Step 4 - Wait for contact from a IBM TRIRIGA Assistant team member

-Once the information has been successfully received by the IBM TRIRIGA Assistant services, you will be contacted through email at the email address provided on the form.
-Once you receive the Integration ID, you may proceed with the rest of the steps.
+Once the information has been successfully received by the IBM TRIRIGA Assistant services, an IBM TRIRIGA Assistant team member will upgrade the Watson Assistant skill.
+Once complete, you will be contacted through email at the email address provided on the form with further instructions if needed.
 If you do not receive a response from IBM in a week, please contact your IBM representative.